ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 RECRUITMENT SERIES

-=> OK everyhting has been updated and checked twice, **CHECK** I had a temporary value for Gota Alv last year, can you confirm it's still 20 ?
+=> OK everyhting has been updated and checked twice,

+**CHECK** I had a temporary value for Gota Alv last year, can you confirm it's still 20 ?
 What happened this year for the pass not be opened ?

+> there should be like NO DATA => OK data removed for 2018.
+Qal id zero (missing data) set for the two years.

 BIOMETRIC DATA